 Definition of Maslow’s Theory

-The theory is divided into two categories, i.e. growth needs and deficiency needs, which are further subclassified into five needs, within each individual, represented in the shape of a pyramid.
+The theory is divided into two categories, i.e. growth needs and deficiency needs, which are further sub-classified into five needs, within each individual, represented in the shape of a pyramid.
 The theory is based on the premise that human needs are in proper sequence, wherein psychological need is at the bottom, and self-actualisation needs are at the top level.
 Other needs, i.e. safety needs, social needs and esteem needs are in the middle.

-It infers that higher level needs cannot evolve until the lower level needs are not satisfied.
+It infers that higher level needs cannot evolve until the lower level needs are satisfied.
 As the needs of human beings are unlimited, whenever one need is satisfied, another need take its place.
 Moreover, an unsatisfied need is the motivator which governs the behaviour of the individual.

 Definition of Herzberg’s Theory

 Herzberg and his associates carried out interviews of 200 persons including engineers and accountants.
-In that survey, they were asked about the components of job that make them happy or unhappy, and their answers made it clear that it was the working environment that causes unhappiness or dissatisfaction.
+In that survey, they were asked about the components of a job that make them happy or unhappy, and their answers made it clear that it was the working environment that causes unhappiness or dissatisfaction.

 As per the theory, hygiene factors, are essential to keep a reasonable level of satisfaction among employees.
 Such factors do not actually result in satisfaction, but their absence causes dissatisfaction, that is why, they are known as dissatisfiers.
 Secondly, motivational factors are inherent to the job, and so the increase in these factors will lead to the rise in the satisfaction level, while the decrease does not cause dissatisfaction in employees.

 Key Difference Between Maslow and Herzberg’s Theory of Motivation